Aakash (tablet): Software

+The Ubislate 7+ has access to Getjar app store while others have complete access to Google Playstore.

 Reception

 Problems such as low memory, frequent system freezes, poor sound quality, absence of support for all formats, and inability to install free software available online were also cited by users.
 Technical commentator Prasanto Roy criticized issues such as a low battery life, an insufficient 7" screen, and absence of training and support infrastructure, especially in rural areas.
 UbiSlate 7+ will be released by 2012.
 The producer has finalized the improvements of Aakash.

 After receiving feedback on the early release model from over 500 users from educational institutions, DataWind announced the next iteration that will have a new microprocessor of 700 MHz versus the original 366 MHz processor.
 This will improve the speed of the tablet and solve the existing problems of quick overheating, frequent system freeze, poor sound quality, absence of support for all formats, and the inability to install free online software.
 The amount of memory, storage, and USB ports will remain the same.

 On 16 December 2011, DataWind opened Aakash booking online in their official website at ₹ 2500 with one week delivery time and cash on delivery facility, and its upgraded version Ubislate 7+ was available for booking at ₹ 2999.
 On 19 December 2011, DataWind reported that the first phase of Aakash tablet had been sold out completely, just three days since it was opened for Online booking.
 UbiSlate 7+ production capacity of January, February, and March have already been sold.
 Now, April production is open for booking.
-By 3rd January 2012, 1.4 million orders had been received since the UbiSlate 7+ was put up for sale online.
+By 3 January 2012, 1.4 million orders had been received since the UbiSlate 7+ was put up for sale online.
 By the end of January 2012, booking orders for UbiSlate 7+ have crossed two million.
 By 13 April 2012, Datawind severed connection with its supplier Quad, further delaying the assembly of UbiSlate 7+.
 While Quad claims DataWind has not paid it, the Canadian company alleges that its former partner infringed its intellectual property rights by trying to sell directly to the Indian Institute of Technology (IIT) Rajasthan.

 In the November 2012 issue of PCQuest, some letters described Datawind to be a fraud company, and the users wanted to sue the company in consumer court.